-As the international student adviser, Ms. Patton coordinates support services for international students and promotes international awareness and understanding on the campus in a variety of ways.
-Her office commits to ease transitions from one cultural experience to another and helps international students to secure the most benefits from their Connecticut College experience.
+As the international student adviser, Carmela Patton coordinates support services for international students and promotes international awareness and understanding on the campus in a variety of ways.
+Her office commits to ease transition from one cultural experience to another and helps international students to secure the most benefits from their Connecticut College experience.

-The international student adviser gives guidance with visa, transportation, finance, employment, healthcare, housing, and other situations unique to international students.
-The adviser works actively with faculty concerning progress or difficulties for students adjusting to a new academic setting and cultural environment.
-She also serves as the faculty adviser to ATLAS (the all-campus international club) new student orientation programs, the international student newsletter and the Cricket Club.
+The international student adviser offers guidance with F-1 visa-related questions, transportation, employment, healthcare, housing and other situations unique to international students.
+The adviser works actively with the academic deans and various offices concerning progress or difficulties for students adjusting to a new academic setting and cultural environment.
+She also serves as the faculty adviser to the International Student Association, new student orientation programs, and the international student newsletter.

 International student support services include: